-Apple's Family Sharing feature is a useful tool for parents who want to monitor their child's iPhone usage.
+Apple parental controls are useful tools for parents who want to monitor their child's iPhone usage.
 By setting up a separate Apple ID for their child, parents can share purchases, subscriptions, and more across all their family's devices.

 This feature also enables parents to use the Screen Time feature to monitor their child's iPhone habits, set limits on app usage, and receive weekly screen time activity reports.
 With Family Sharing, parents can also manage and control their child's access to content and services.

-It's important to have regular check-ins with your child to discuss their online activity, educate them about online safety, and establish healthy screen time habits.
+Apple parental controls and monitoring apps definitely complement each other.
+It's also important to have regular check-ins with your child to discuss their online activity, educate them about online safety, and establish healthy screen time habits.